actions-marketplace-validations/luau-project_setup-lua/README.md

         run: luarocks --version
 ```

-**Explanation**: The above snippet installs Lua (or LuaJIT or OpenResty, depending on the matrix) `+` LuaRocks, and configures the environment for the toolchain that was used to build Lua.
+**Explanation**: This snippet installs Lua (or LuaJIT or OpenResty, depending on the matrix) `+` LuaRocks, and configures the environment for the toolchain that was used to build Lua.
 When the `lua-version` field of the matrix assumes `luajit` or `openresty` values, it fetches the latest source code from their GitHub repositories, [https://github.com/LuaJIT/LuaJIT/](https://github.com/LuaJIT/LuaJIT/) and [https://github.com/openresty/luajit2/](https://github.com/openresty/luajit2/), respectively.

 > [!NOTE]
 >